d-gerken/magento2-enhanced-static-content-deploy/README.md

-# Magento 2 Enhanced static file deploy
+# Magento 2 Enhanced static contentdeploy

-The enhanced static file deploy module allows a faster static file deployment.
+The enhanced static file deploy module allows a faster static content deployment.
+It will speed up initial the content deployment by 60%.

-After initial file deploy, thhis module only deploy new oder changed files.
+After initial content deploy, this module only deploy new or changed files.
+This will speed up your content-deploy to a few seconds.

 ## Usage